ropensci-archive/citesdb/README.md

 The back-end database, [MonetDB](https://monetdb.org), is very fast and powerful, making such analyses quite snappy even on such large data using normal desktops and laptops.
-Here’s the timing of the above query, which processes over 20 million records, on an ordinary laptop:
+Here’s the timing of the above query, which processes over 20 million records:

 ``` r
 stop - start